UCSBCarpentry/git-novice/episodes/04-changes.md

 The staging area can hold changes from any number of files that you want to commit as a single snapshot.

-1. Add some text to `mars.txt` noting your decision to consider Venus as a base
+1. Add some text to `index.md` noting your decision to consider Venus as a base
 2. Create a new file `venus.txt` with your initial thoughts about Venus as a base for you and your friends